 Making Education More Affordable

 Each year, we help CCAPS students like you find ways to make education more affordable.
 Thanks to generous new donor funds, there's more scholarship dollars than ever for CCAPS students.
-Last year, CCAPS awarded a record $1,067,426 in scholarships!
+Last year, CCAPS awarded a record $1,267,173 in scholarships!
+Learn more about the many different CCAPS scholarships.

 Also note that the new North Star Promise scholarship, unlocked with a FAFSA application, means undergraduate degree and certificate students whose Minnesota families earn less than $80,000 adjusted gross income annually may qualify for free tuition.
 Whether or not you receive CCAPS scholarship funds, you may still be eligible for North Star Promise funds